saveitforparts/Travler_Rotor/README.md

 character) comes in.

-When using the "a" method to operate motors, the dish will wait until the current motor stops moving before accepting a new motor command (in the case of the AZ and EL motors anyway.
+When using the "a" method to operate motors, the dish will wait until the current motor stops moving before accepting a new motor command (in the case of the AZ and EL motors.
 I believe the Skew / SK motor can run simultaneously with one of the others).

 Initial Calibration: